pantheon-systems/documentation/source/_docs/guides/launch/02-plans.md

   <div id="host-specific1" class="collapse" style="padding:10px;">
     <div markdown="1">
 ## Ready to launch like the pros?
-Now that you've upgraded your site to paid plan, it's the perfect time to test how your site works in the wild.
+Now that you've upgraded your site to a paid plan, it's the perfect time to test how your site works in the wild.

 ### [New Relic APM Pro](/docs/new-relic/#activate-new-relic-apm-pro)
 In preparation for these tests, activate New Relic APM Pro so you can observe your site's performance like a maverick.
-This service is accessible in the Pantheon Site Dashboard for all site plans except Basic, and offers a nearly real-time look into the performance of a web application.
+This service is accessible from the Pantheon Site Dashboard for all site plans except Basic, and it offers a nearly real-time look into the performance of a web application.

 ### [Performance Testing](/docs/load-and-performance-testing/#performance-testing)
-Measure your site's response time to proactively expose bottlenecks.
+Measure your site's response time to proactively expose potential bottlenecks.
 We recommend running performance tests before you run load tests.

 ### [Load Testing](/docs/load-and-performance-testing/#load-testing)
 Make sure your site can withstand peak traffic spikes after launch.
 This test should be performed on the Live environment before the site has launched, after performance testing.